Nanobatteries: Titanium oxides

 Titanium oxides are another anode material that have been researched for their applications to electric vehicles and grid energy storage.
 However, low electronic and ionic capabilities, as well as the high cost of titanium oxides have proven this material to be unfavorable to other anode materials.

 Silicon-based anodes

-Silicon-based anodes have also been research namely for their higher theoretical capacity than that of graphite.
+Silicon-based anodes have also been researched, namely for their higher theoretical capacity than that of graphite.
 Silicon-based anodes have high reaction rates with the electrolyte, low volumetric capacity and an extremely large volume expansion during cycling.
 However, recent work has been done to decrease volume expansion in silicon-based anodes.
 By creating a sphere of conductive carbon around the silicon atom, Liu et al. has proven that this small structural change leaves enough room for the silicon to expand and contract without providing mechanical strain on the electrode.

 Nanostructured cathode materials

 Carbon nanostructures have been used to increase the capability of electrodes, namely the cathode.
 In LiSO2 batteries, carbon nanostructuring was able to theoretically increase the energy density of the battery by 70% from the current lithium-ion battery technology.
 In general, lithium alloys have been found to have an increased theoretical energy density than lithium ions.

 Traditionally, LiCoO2 has been used as the cathode in lithium-ion batteries.
 The first successful alternative cathode for use in electric vehicles has been LiFePO4.
 LiFePO4 has shown increased power density, a longer lifetime and improved safety over LiCoO2.